 We have four houses.

-Every student who attends ERV and every employee is a member of a ‘house’ (except the Director, the Head of houses and the Head of PE).
+Every student who attends ERV and every employee is a member of a ‘house’ (except the Head of School and the Head of PE).

 The four houses are:

 The competition runs throughout the year and is balanced between academics (merits), participation in school life and house events.

 A teacher is “house leader” for the whole year.
 He/she makes sure that everyone, especially the students from Early Years to Year 13 engage in the programme and activities.